Skip to content

 Effective Temperature: Down to -13°F

-Environmentally friendly option for Anchorage properties near landscaping or water sources.
+Environmentally friendly option for Anchorage properties near plantings or water sources.
 Less corrosive to metal and concrete.
 Works faster than rock salt but not as cold-tolerant as calcium chloride.

 Best for: Residential properties, areas with pets, near vegetation